CloudChi/FX-Framework/Modules.md

 - Public
   - Contain logic for versions
-  - Call scripts in Private subfolder
+  - Call versioned scripts in Private subfolder
   - Callable from inside or outside the Module

 - Protected
   - Contain logic for versions
-  - Call scripts in Private subfolder
+  - Call versioned scripts in Private subfolder
   - Callable only from inside the Module
     - Promoted to Public subfolder if access is needed outside Module

 - Private
   - Can contain logic
   - Do the majority of the work (how do we say this???)
-  - Versioned as changes are needed
+  - Versioned as needed
     - Allows developers to test new code
     - Revert to old code by just calling a newer or older version from scripts within the Public or Protected subfolders
-  - Any script in this subfolder that needs to reference a script within this Module calls a Protected script
+  - Call scripts in Public or Protected subfolders
+    - Instead of calling other scripts in Private subfolder
   - Any script in this subfolder that needs to reference a script outside this Module calls a script in the Dependencies subfolder which calls an external script using that Module's Public scripts
-  - Only addressed by scripts in this Module's Public and Protected subfolders
+  - Callable only from Public or Protected subfolders

 - Dependencies
   - Do not contain logic